AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

 The most prominent characteristic of a stand-alone library is that it offers a distinction between interface units and implementation units.
 Only the former are visible to units outside the library.
-A stand-alone library project is thus characterized by a third attribute, usually ``Library_Interface``, in addition to the two attributes that make a project a Library Project (`Library_Name` and `Library_Dir`).
-This third attribute may also be ``Interfaces``. ``Library_Interface`` only works when the interface is in Ada and takes a list of units as parameter. ``Interfaces`` works for any supported language and takes a list of sources as parameter.
+Thus to define a stand-alone library project, one extra attribute, either ``Interfaces`` or ``Library_Interface``, must be specified in addition to the two attributes that make a project a Library Project (``Library_Name`` and ``Library_Dir``). ``Interfaces`` defines the list of sources of the library, in any language, that should be considered as library's interface; ``Library_Interface`` is an Ada-specific alternative that defines the list of units rather than their containing sources.

 .. index:: Library_Interface attribute